FUN STRASBOURG DAY TOURS

 Find out where to go and what to do near Strasbourg with these ideas for the best Strasbourg day trips.

 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here.

 The well-preserved, medieval town of Riquewihr is one of the very best day trips to take from Strasbourg.

 Riquewihr is one of the most colorful villages in Alsace (if not all of France).
-It is like a fairytale town with its vidid facades that come in bright colors – the half-timbered houses could not be prettier.
+It is like a fairytale town with its vivid facades that come in bright colors – the half-timbered houses could not be prettier.

 While it is absolutely gorgeous, it is quite small, so you can easily combine it with some wine tastings, as shortly after Riquewihr, you will be entering the heart of the vineyard region.

-Don’t hesitate to stop and explore, go winery-hopping, and taste the many wines the region is famous for, like Riesling for example.
+Don’t hesitate to stop and explore, go winery-hopping, and taste the many wines the region is famous for, like Riesling, for example.